salvatorecordiano/salvatorecordiano/README.md

 ## Welcome to my GitHub!

 # 👋 Ciao folks!
-I'm Salvatore Cordiano.
+I'm Salvatore Cordiano

 I'm a leader and an engineer at heart.
 My work consists of building the best **People-first**, **happy workplaces**.
 I help engineering organizations drive impactful business outcomes through _operational excellence_ and _empathy_.